serokell/blog-posts/Alex and Happy Part 1/article.md

 > The lexical analyzer takes a stream of characters and produces a stream of names, keywords, and punctuation marks; it discards white space and comments between the tokens.
 It would unduly complicate the parser to have to account for possible white space and comments at every possible point; this is the main reason for separating lexical analysis from parsing.

 We will use [Alex](https://www.haskell.org/alex/) as a tool to generate the lexical analyzer for our grammar.

+This section aims at giving an introduction to Alex and how you can use it to do useful things in conjunction with Happy.

+In the second part of this tutorial series, we will use Happy to generate a parser that will consume the token stream.
+Happy will try to match tokens according to specific rules that we will describe and produce a tree structure representing a valid MiniML program.

+Although Alex and Happy are frequently used together, they are independent tools.
+They may be combined with other technologies, so you may, for example, use Alex and Megaparsec together if you prefer.

+Making a lexer using parser combinators is pretty doable and manageable.
+Meanwhile, using Alex is a bit more involved, but it has the advantage that performance will be more predictable.
+Besides that, it can be easily integrated with Happy to output one token at a time, which may avoid creating a massive list of tokens in the memory in the first place.

+### Alex

+Alex is a Haskell tool to generate lexers.
 It's similar to the tools `lex` and `flex` for C and C++, and it's the first step of the grammatical analysis for our programming language.
 It will take an input stream of characters (a `String`, or in our case, a `ByteString`) representing the program written by the user and generate a stream of tokens (a list), which will be explained more in-depth shortly.

 Note that we've mentioned that Alex will _generate_ a lexical analyzer and not that Alex is a lexical analyzer by itself.
 Alex will read the `.x` file created by us that specifies how to match lexemes and then create a `.hs` file, which will be the generated lexer.

-In the second part of this tutorial, we will use Happy to generate a parser that will consume the token stream.
-Happy will try to match tokens according to specific rules that we will describe and produce a tree structure representing a valid MiniML program.

-Note that using Alex is not a requirement.
-You could also use, for example, parser combinators such as Megaparsec for lexing and Happy for parsing if you wanted to.

-Making a lexer using parser combinators is pretty doable and manageable.
-Meanwhile, using Alex is a bit more involved, but it has the advantage that performance will be more predictable.
-Besides that, it can be easily integrated with Happy to output one token at a time, which may avoid creating a massive list of tokens in the memory in the first place.

-## Creating the project
+### Creating the project

 We will use Stack to build the project.
 Alex and Happy use files with extensions `.x` and `.y,` respectively, and Stack can automatically detect these file formats and build them.